akvorado/akvorado/docs/troubleshooting.md

 When all workers of the SNMP pollers are busy, new requests are dropped.
 In this case, the `akvorado_snmp_poller_busy_count` counter is increased.
-To mitigate this issue, *Akvorado* tries to skip samplers with too many errors to avoid blocking SNMP requests for other samplers.
-However, ensuring the samplers accept to answer requests is the first fix.
+To mitigate this issue, *Akvorado* tries to skip exporters with too many errors to avoid blocking SNMP requests for other exporters.
+However, ensuring the exporters accept to answer requests is the first fix.
 If not enough, you can increase the number of workers.
 Workers handle SNMP requests synchronously.